 Things To Do: Beaches / Food / Hiking / Island Hopping / Cultural Experiences

 Victoria the capital can be explored on foot.
 Some of the main attractions are:

 - Seychelles National History Museum

 - Le Jardin Du Roi Spice Garden

 - The Arul Mihu Navasakthi Vinayagar, Temple is the only Hindu temple in the

-- Market’s selling crafts, food and souvenirs
+- The market’s selling crafts, food, and souvenirs

-Victoria is the Seychelles’ tiny capital.
+Victoria is Seychelles’ tiny capital.
 You can explore it in a lovely two-hour stroll.
-The streets are rarely busy, except on Saturday’s and there are many small shops where you can try light delicious food.
+The streets are rarely busy, except on Saturday’s and there are many small shops where you can try the light delicious food.
 The capital has several restaurants too you can stop at for a meal.

 Located in Mont Fleuri, on the outskirts of Victoria, the Botanical Garden is one of Seychelles’ oldest National Monuments, dating back more than a century.
 The gardens are huge and have a wide collection of mature, and exotic plants set in five acres of landscaped tropical gardens.
 A huge attraction to the grades are the giant tortoises from Aldabra, some of which are over 150 years old which you can feed.

 There is an entrance fee cost of approximate. £5.50 per person.